Christopher Daniels: Curry Man and Suicide (2008–2009)

 One month after Daniels was fired, Covell returned to TNA as the colourful, masked Curry Man, who soon became allied with Shark Boy.
 Unlike the brooding serious nature of his "Fallen Angel" persona, Curry Man was a dancing, cartoonish comedy act.
 He and Shark Boy feuded with Team 3D, and won a "Fish Market Street Fight" against them at Destination X. On the March 13, 2008 Impact!, Curry Man beat Petey Williams to qualify for the Xscape match for the X Division Title at Lockdown, along with Jay Lethal, Sonjay Dutt, Shark Boy, Consequences Creed, and Johnny Devine.
 He eliminated Creed from the match after hitting his Spice Rack finisher, and was eliminated by Devine after the Devine Intervention.

 In June, Curry Man represented Team TNA in the 2008 World X Cup.
 After losing to Team International's Alex Koslov in a preview match, he lost to Team Japan's Milano Collection A.T. in the tournament.
 At Victory Road, Curry Man wrestled in a four-team, twelve-man elimination tag match; he was eliminated by Team Mexico's Último Guerrero.

 Curry Man and Shark Boy then allied with Super Eric to form a comedic superhero-themed stable called The Prince Justice Brotherhood.
+At No Surrender, The Prince Justice Brotherhood defeated The Rock 'n' Rave Infection (Christy Hemme, Jimmy Rave and Lance Rock) in a Six-person intergender tag team match.
+At Bound for Glory IV, Curry Man competed in the Steel Asylum to determine the #1 contender to the TNA X Division Championship which was won by Jay Lethal.

 At Final Resolution, Curry Man was one of the four participants in the "Feast or Fired" match (along with Jay Lethal, Homicide and Hernandez) to retrieve a briefcase.
 His contained a pink slip, meaning he was fired.

 In early 2009, Covell began playing the role of the masked Suicide, while Frankie Kazarian (the original Suicide) recovered from injury.
 As Suicide, he won the X Division Championship in an Ultimate X match at Destination X.